Wintergreen Resort: Present

 In 2012, Wintergreen Resort was bought for $16.5 million by James C. Justice II, the owner of The Greenbrier Resort in White Sulfur Springs, West Virginia.
 Following the acquisition, Justice began several construction projects valued at a total of $12 million, including restaurant upgrades, a multimillion-dollar water tank and new snow guns to facilitate the resort's 100% snowmaking coverage, as well as improvements to existing recreational facilities.

 Three years later, in February 2015, the property was sold yet again, this time to EPR Properties of Missouri, a REIT.
 This time, however, financial details were not disclosed to the public.
 As part of the sale, the resort was renamed "Wintergreen Pacific LLC." (though continued to do business as Wintergreen Resort) and would be operated by Pacific Group Resorts, Inc., under a long-term lease.
+Pacific Group Resorts, Inc. obtained ownership in 2021.